 Certifiers, industrial hygienists, and biosafety officers.

-Pam Greenley, CIH, Associate Director, Environmental Health and Safety, Massachusetts Institute of Technology; Jack Price, PE, CIH, CSP, Director, Environmental Health and Safety, Northeastern University
+Pam Greenley, CIH, Environmental Health and Safety Office Director, Draper; Jack Price, PE, CIH, CSP, Director, Environmental Health and Safety, Northeastern University

 Tuition of $295 must be paid in full to guarantee a space in the class.
 Tuition includes: course manual, lunch and an Eagleson Institute certificate.